danilojezernik/danilojezernik-portfolio-angular/src/assets/documentation/reusable-form-add/README.md

 - **Validation**: Supports Angular's form validation through configurable validators.
 - **Reusability**: Can be used across different parts of your application by changing the configuration.

-By using the `ReusableFormComponent`, you can ensure a consistent and efficient way to handle forms in your application, minimizing code duplication and enhancing maintainability.
+By using the `ReusableFormAddComponent`, you can ensure a consistent and efficient way to handle forms in your application, minimizing code duplication and enhancing maintainability.